Many products are advertised to decorate, cleanse, tighten or detox vagina but could they do more harm than good?

 The official recommendation of the NHS is… don’t do it.
 Many women make homemade recipes to insert into the vagina.
 Douching may be associated with increased risk of cancer, ectopic pregnancy and infections.

-*Recommendation: use plain soaps without perfumes to wash the external skin and allow your vagina to clean itself naturally.
+*Recommendation: Your vagina is a self-cleaning unit, use plain water, emollients or soap free, perfume free products to wash the external skin and allow your vagina to clean itself naturally.

 6) Deodorants, wipes and perfumes